cakephp/docs/en/appendices/6-0-migration-guide.rst

 - The ``ORM.mapJsonTypeForSqlite`` configuration option has been removed.
 The SQLite adapter will map all columns with ``json`` in their names to the ``JsonType`` by default.
+- ``Cake\View\Widget\FileWidget`` was removed as it was redundant.
+The standard input widget will be used for file inputs in 6.x.